freedomofpress/securedrop/securedrop/HACKING.md

     $ python source.py &
     $ python journalist.py &

-Now, you can visit secure drop at [http://localhost:8080] and the journalist site at [http://localhost:8081].
+Now, you can visit SecureDrop at [http://localhost:8080] and the journalist site at [http://localhost:8081].

 To run tests: